-Very few consider C++ attractive, and hardly anyone thinks it’s easy.
+Very few consider C++ attractive, and only some people think it’s easy.
 Choosing it for a project generally means you care about the performance of your code.
 And rightly so!
-Today machines can process hundreds of Gigabytes per second, and we, as developers, should all learn to saturate those capabilities.
-So let’s look into a few simple code snippets and familiarize ourselves with Google Benchmark (GB) - the most famous library in the space.
-Here is the plan:
+Today, machines can process hundreds of Gigabytes per second, and we, as developers, should all learn to saturate those capabilities.
+So, let’s look into a few simple code snippets and familiarize ourselves with Google Benchmark (GB) - the most famous library in the space using incrementally complex examples.

 For the impatient ones, here is the source code on GitHub.
 That repo also has the results for AMD EPYC 7302 and Threadripper PRO 3995WX CPUs with -O1 and -O3 builds.

 Every benchmark has the following structure.
-You define the operation, but GB decides how many times to run it.
+You define the operation, but GB decides how often to run it.

 1